CommunityToolkit/WindowsCommunityToolkit/docs/controls/RadialProgressBar.md

 ## How it works

-The control uses the same dependency properties as the standard Progress Bar, with the addition of a configurable Thickness parameter, which sets the thickness of the circular sector and the outline it's drawn on.
+The control uses the same dependency properties as the standard Progress Bar, with the addition of:

+- A Thickness parameter, which sets the thickness of the circular sector and the outline it's drawn on
+- An Outline property, which sets the brush of the circular outline

 ## Syntax